Prosecutors Must Prove Certain Factors for Solicitation

 Then, they have to give their investigation, their paperwork, their video evidence, whatever they have, to the prosecutors who are lawyers like me.

-They are going to review everything, and then the prosecutors will decide whether to file the case.
-If they file the case, when we go to court on the day of your arraignment, I as your attorney, will get all the paperwork and review it.
+They will review everything, and then the prosecutors will decide whether to file the case.
+If they file the claim, when we go to court on the day of your arraignment, I, as your attorney, will get all the paperwork and review it.

+If you're facing a solicitation of prostitution charge, the best bet is to make an appointment to sit down with me, Ron Hedding, face-to-face.
 I've been doing this for 26 years.
-We'll see exactly what evidence there is and we'll make the right decision on exactly how we're going to defend your case.
+We'll see exactly what evidence there is, and we'll make the right decision on exactly how we're going to defend your case.